cogdog/wp-dimension/README.md

 ![](images/screen-options.jpg "Enabling screen options for menus")

 Open an item in your Social Menu and you will now see a field for entering CSS Class names.
-You have the choice to add from [well over 400 icons in the Font Awesome collection](http://fontawesome.io/icons/).
+You have the choice to add from [the 675 icons in the Font Awesome 4.7 collection](https://fontawesome.com/v4.7.0/icons/).
 Find the name of the icon you wish to use, and enter it's name as a CSS class with `fa-` in front.

-For example, these are the class names to render the icon for typical social media sites (these should be all lower case):
+For example these are the class names to render the icon for typical social media sites (these should be all lower case):

 * fa-twitter
 * fa-facebook